Museums in Athens: A Local’s Guide to the Best Athens Museums

 The Numismatic Museum of Athens is frequently overlooked yet it is well worth visiting, especially if you have a keen interest in Greek and Athenian history.
 It was established in 1834, making it one of the oldest public museums in the country.

-The museum is housed in a grand, renovated neoclassical building close to Panepistimou metro station.
+The museum is housed in a grand, renovated neoclassical building close to the Panepistimou metro station.
 For a period, renowned German Archeologist Heinrich Schliemann lived here.

 Today, the Numismatic Museums exhibition halls showcase more than half a million artifacts and items recovered locally.
 There is a large exhibit dedicated to money in Greece and the various coins used throughout the ages, with details on how they were minted.

-Coins all the way from the Roman and Byzantine period, up to pre-euro Greece are displayed here.
+Coins all the way from the Roman and Byzantine periods, up to pre-euro Greece are displayed here.
 Besides coins, you will also find a lot of gems, medals, and other artifacts on display here.

 Admission Information